Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Model

 where $\lambda^{(0)}$ is joint to all shoes.
 Thus, it is assumed that all shoes have the same shape of the intensity function and only differ by the shoe-specific parameter $a_i$ that determines the height of the function.
 An equivalent assumption to \eqref{assump1} is $\Lambda^{(i)}(A)=\Lambda^{(0)}(A)\cdot a_i, ~~A\subseteq D$, where $\Lambda^{(0)}(A)=\int_{(x,y)\in A} \lambda^{(0)}(x,y)\,dx\,dy$.

 The main goal is to estimate the baseline intensity function $\lambda^{(0)}$, which is, in general, a continuous function.
 To simplify the analysis while preserving the sole type for the observer, images were reduced in resolution from $7000 \times 3000$ to $397\times 307$ pixels.
 Thus, the modeling assumption is that the function is constant within pixels in a high resolution grid.
-In Section \ref{est_large} we consider a partition of larger areas.
+In Section \ref{est_large} we consider a partition into larger areas.
 In general, region $D$ is partitioned into $J$ subsets $A_1,\ldots,A_J$ such that $\cup _j A_j= D$ and $A_j \cap A_k=\phi$, $\forall j\neq k$.
 The assumption is that $\lambda^{(0)}(x,y)=\lambda_j$ for all $(x,y)\in A_j$.
-For each subset, two characteristics are of interest: the contact surface $A_j\cap B_i$ (considered fixed and not random) and the number of RACs.
+For each subset, two characteristics are of interest: the contact surface $A_j\cap B_i$ which is considered fixed and not random, and the number of RACs.

-As mentioned above, $N_i(A)$ is a point process of the RACs' locations on the shoe sole and RACs are observed only where there is a contact surface.
-Let $N_{ij}= N_i(A_{j}\cap B_i)$ be the number of observable RACs on shoe $i$ and subset $j$, and $n_{ij}$ denote its realization.
+Let $N_{ij}= N_i(A_{j}\cap B_i)$ be the number of observable RACs on shoe $i$ and subset $j$, and let $n_{ij}$ denote its realization.
 Also, denote by $n_i=\sum_j n_{ij}$, the total number of observed RACs on shoe $i$.
 All the modeling assumptions above reduce to

 where $S _{ij} = |B_i \cap A_j|$ is the area of the contact surface of shoe $i$ in subset $j$.
 Figure~5 in Supporting web materials~3 summarizes the model schematically on a lab print.